gilamastra/React-Netflix-Clone/README.md

 ## About The Project
 [![Product Name Screen Shot][product-screenshot]]()

-Slack clone build with react, styled-components on the frontend, and firebase to store messages and to authenticate with google as well as live chat.
+Netflix clone built with React for the frontend and Redux to manage the state of the application, use the tmdb API, requesting data with Axios, and a login system made with Firebase

 ### Built With

 * React.js